Read our 2018 Report Card for DeGette.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-DeGette is shown as a purple triangle. (analysis methodology)
+DeGette is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Diana DeGette sits on the following committees:

-DeGette was the primary sponsor of 1 bill that was enacted:
+DeGette was the primary sponsor of 4 bills that were enacted:

 DeGette sponsors bills primarily in these issue areas: